User Manual – Durst

 To prevent the overflow from happening in the output, two entries are available in the Fit Size [45] option in the Font Settings [44] area.

-• Reduce to fit - If a text overflows, the font size is automatically adjusted by reducing the font size.
+• Prevent text overflow – when text overflows, the font size is automatically adjusted by reducing the font size.
 This ensures that no letters of a variable text are removed in the output.

-• Fit Text to content size - The font size for the text is always automatically adjusted to the available path length.
+• Fill text box – the font size for the text is always automatically adjusted to the available path length.
 Note that this means that changing the font size does not visually change the text or serial number.

-Figure 11: The settings area Font Settings with activated Fit Size Reduce to fit
+Figure 11: The settings area Font Settings with the activated Fit Size "Prevent text overflow"

 Still Need Help?
 Contact Us